Riemannian preconditioned coordinate descent for low multi-linear rank approximation

-The last equation for finding $S$ is a Lyapunov equation.
-By the Riemannian submersion theory \cite[section 3.6.2]{absil2009optimization} , we know that this projection belongs to the horizontal space.
+By Riemannian submersion theory \cite[section 3.6.2]{absil2009optimization} , we know that this projection belongs to the horizontal space.
 Thus, there is no need for further projection onto the horizontal space.
 If we define $G$ as the Euclidean gradient in the total space, we can simply compute the Riemannian gradient by